b0rr3x/SportsApp/README.md

-Sports - Starter Code
+Sports - Practice
 ==================================

-Starter code for the Android Basics with Compose: Sports app.
+Practice of the Android Basics with Compose: Sports app.

 Introduction
 ------------